Short-Term Mortgages

 Most lenders prefer to offer mortgages to you if you’re working to ensure they’re paid off before you head into retirement.

-So when it comes to applying for short term mortgages for over 50s, lenders tend to favour, and may only offer short term deal if you’re a pensioner and are no longer working.
+So when it comes to applying for short-term mortgages for over 50s, lenders tend to favour, and may only offer short-term deals if you’re a pensioner and are no longer working.

 You can read more about pensioner mortgages in our in-depth guide.

-Technically speaking you should be able to remortgage any type of mortgage however it’s not often the case that someone remortgages a short term mortgage.
+Technically speaking you should be able to remortgage any type of mortgage however it’s not often the case that someone remortgage a short-term mortgage.

 If you require another loan (which is a key reason for remortgaging) it will probably work out cheaper to take out a different type of loan than to pay all the fees associated with remortgaging.

-However, in more recent times and largely as a result of the growing demand for short-let properties (such as Airbnb), there are now some lenders that will accept short term buy-to-let mortgages.
+However, in more recent times and largely as a result of the growing demand for short-let properties (such as Airbnb), some lenders will accept short-term buy-to-let mortgages.

-A whole-of market broker like the ones that we work with will be able to advise you further.
-Make an enquiry or call 0808 189 2301 for a free, no-obligation chat with one of the experts we work with.
+A broker like the ones that we work with will be able to advise you further.
+Make an enquiry or call 0330 818 7026 for a free, no-obligation chat with one of the experts we work with.

-This is a phrase that might be used when a customer is using a bridging loan as a stop-gap solution to buy a house, with the intention of refinancing the debt onto a residential mortgage at the end of the term.
+This phrase might be used when a customer uses a bridging loan as a stop-gap solution to buy a house, intending to refinance the debt onto a residential mortgage at the end of the term.

 You can find out more in our guide to bridge mortgages.

-A good whole-of-market broker will have knowledge of all types of mortgages and will be able to advise you on short term mortgages.
+A good broker will know all types of mortgages and will be able to advise you on short-term mortgages.

 Pete’s presence in the industry as the ‘go-to’ for specialist finance continues to grow, and he is regularly cited in and writes for both local and national press, as well as trade publications, with a regular column in Mortgage Introducer and being the exclusive mortgage expert for LOVEMoney.
 Pete also writes for Online Mortgage Advisor of course!